IOCCC image by Matt Zucker

 ./weasel -q -- -test -r5

-The string to be searched would actually be -r5 and the mutation rate will remain the default because after the - option is seen it will no longer parse additional options: only target strings if anything left on the command line.
+The string to be searched would actually be -r5 and the mutation rate will remain the default because after the - option (that is --) is seen it will no longer parse additional options: only target strings if anything left on the command line.
 Because of the joining of arguments this means that the first two examples of the last set of three above are equivalent i.e. the following two are equivalent:

 -q-